xianniu-plus/xianniu-plus/docs/en-US/component/icon.md

 ### Import in Browser

-Import Element Plus Icons through browser HTML tags directly, and use global variable `ElementPlusIconsVue`.
+Import Xianniu Plus Icons through browser HTML tags directly, and use global variable `XianniuPlusIconsVue`.

 According to different CDN providers, there are different introduction methods.
 Here we use [unpkg](https://unpkg.com) and [jsDelivr](https://jsdelivr.com) as example.